2018 Season Auditions

 February 17 & 18, 2018

 The Greater Victoria Shakespeare Festival is committed to hiring the best actor for the job.
-We encourage the use of audition pieces without regard to traditional gender.
-Actors of all backgrounds/ethnicities are encouraged to audition.
+We encourage actors of all backgrounds/ ethnicities to audition, and endorse the use of audition pieces without regard to traditional gender.

 Mentor Actors: Actors who anchor major roles, as well as teaching and mentoring the Company in text and speech work.
 These roles are paid.